ceramicstudio/use-ceramic/README.md

 Networks.DEV_UNSTABLE; // for dev-unstable network
 ```

 This would set an appropriate public gateway endpoint for CeramicClient.
-Also, this would select
+Also, this would select an appropriate 3id-connect.

 For write operations, you would need to provide an explicit `endpoint` property, in addition to `network`: